What is Eye Tracking?

 Webcam-Based Eye Tracking Technology – that actually works

-iMotions Online is a cloud-based tool featuring high-accuracy remote eye tracking technology that we’ve developed in house and trained against one of the largest eye tracking data sets in the world.
-Conduct online studies with webcam eye tracking and add facial expression analysis together to deliver on flexibility and insights in spite of changing lighting conditions, with no extra hardware needed.
+iMotions Remote data Collection Module is a browser-based tool featuring high-accuracy remote eye tracking technology that we’ve developed in house and trained against one of the largest eye tracking data sets in the world.
+Conduct online studies with webcam eye tracking and add facial expression analysis, voice analysis and respiration together to deliver on flexibility and depth of insights with no extra hardware needed.

-iMotions Online is the perfect companion for website and UX testing and it integrates with popular panel providers for quick deploys.
-Set up studies quickly and easily, and get insights from a global audience.
+iMotions Remote Data Collection is the perfect companion for online research and even has a feature rich survey tool.
+Set up studies in iMotions Lab and deploy through the Remote Data Collection Module, and get insights from a global audience.
 Include screen recordings in your study and see heat maps overlaid with both individual and aggregated data.
-It’s all done via a browser interface, and it’s GDPR compliant.

 Get started with eye tracking using one of our modules